Bed Bug FAQs

 Even the most skilled dermatologist cannot pronounce with certainty that you have been bitten by a bed bug by examining the bitten area.
 Oftentimes, bed bug bites are mistaken for mosquito bites, so infestations may go a long time before being noticed.
 If you wake up with itchy bites that you did not have before you went to sleep, bed bugs may be the cause.
 Some people, however, do not have a reaction until several days after being bitten; others have little or no reaction.
 It should be stressed that finding and identifying the bugs themselves is really the only positive confirmation that you indeed are dealing with bed bug bites.

-In Hawaii, bed bugs can be found in hotels, motels, college dorms, restaurants, hospitals, airlines and cruise ships--anyplace these pests have access to sleeping humans.
+In Hawaii, bed bugs can be found in hotels, motels, college dorms, restaurants, hospitals, airlines and cruise ships – any place these pests have access to humans.
 They are difficult to detect visually in the early stages of an infestation because they are nocturnal and, when disturbed, bed bugs actively seek shelter in dark cracks and crevices.
-They'll hide inside mattresses, behind headboards, under carpets, in nightstands, clock radios, in baseboards, in electrical outlets--the possibilities are unfortunately endless!
+They'll hide inside mattresses, behind headboards, under carpets, in nightstands, clock radios, in baseboards, in electrical outlets – the possibilities are unfortunately endless!
 As long as they have access to a warm body for a blood meal, these nocturnal pests don't care if it's a four-star or one-star hotel.
 Travelers can accidentally carry bed bugs home in their luggage, clothes, or even reading materials.
 Or, bed bugs can be carried into a home via used furniture and reconditioned mattresses.
-They can be detected by the naked eye, but are detected far better by K9 scent detection teams.

 Although bed bugs can harbor pathogens such as Hepatitis and HIV, transmission to humans is considered unlikely.
 Their main medical significance is primarily limited to the itching and inflammation from their bites.
 Although disease transmission is not an issue, bed bugs can severely reduce quality of life by causing discomfort, unsightly bites, scarring, sleeplessness, anxiety, stress and embarrassment.